 NTSB investigators either traveled in support of this investigation or conducted a significant amount of investigative work without any travel, and used data obtained from various sources to prepare this aircraft accident report.

-While flying an approach, the pilot attempted to contact one of his flight instructors to tell him he was going to do a high-speed pass over the runway.
+While flying an approach, the pilot attempted to contact one of his flight instructors.
 A witness reported and radar data showed the airplane approaching the runway at a higher-than-normal speed.
 As the airplane leveled low over the runway, the propeller began striking the runway surface.
 The damage from repetitive propeller strikes resulted in a loss of the thrust and airspeed necessary for flight.
 The airplane impacted the ground and subsequently caught fire.
 The postaccident examination of the wreckage confirmed that the airplane was configured with the landing gear and flaps retracted.
 No mechanical anomalies were observed that would have precluded normal operation of the airplane.
 Weight and balance estimates of the airplane indicated that the pilot was operating the airplane outside of its certified weight and center of gravity limits.
 Forensic toxicology performed on the pilot showed the presence of Hydrocodone and Dihydrocodeine, indicative of the pilot using disqualifying sedating cough or pain medications.
 These medications can impair performance in high workload environments.
 The level of medication found in the pilot’s blood at the time of the accident could not be determined.
-Additionally, Nortriptyline was detected in the pilot’s tissues, indicating that the pilot was being treated for an unreported psychiatric condition.
-While the medications and possible psychiatric condition could have had degrading effects on the pilot’s performance, the investigation was not able to determine what role they may have played in the accident sequence.
+Additionally, Nortriptyline was detected in the pilot’s tissues.
+While the medications could have had degrading effects on the pilot’s performance, the investigation was not able to determine what role they may have played in the accident sequence.

-The National Transportation Safety Board determines the probable cause(s) of this accident to be: The pilot's decision to attempt a low, high-speed pass over the runway that resulted in the airplane’s impact with the runway and terrain.
+The National Transportation Safety Board determines the probable cause(s) of this accident to be: The pilot's demonstration of poor judgment by attempting a high-speed pass several feet above the runway and his subsequent failure to maintain clearance from the runway.
 Full narrative available